nekrutnikolai/minerwrangler/README.md

 ## To Do

 * Add AMD version
-* Make it conditional based on what gpus and software the user would like
+* Make it conditional based on what GPUs and software the user would like
 * Write a usage guide